top of page

 Bishopsgate Station, Shoreditch, circa 1865.
 Trollope used this station for his regular commutes between Waltham Cross and London between 1860-1872.

-"The Mastiff," ship owned by John Burns, used for the sailing party with Trollope to Iceland (and documented in his book How the "Mastiffs" Went to Iceland), circa 1906.
+"The Mastiff," ship owned by John Burns, used for the sailing party with Trollope to Iceland (and documented in How the "Mastiffs" Went to Iceland), circa 1906.

 SS Caldera, which Trollope sailed on from Dartmouth to Cape Town in 1877.
 He wrote the last part of John Caldigate while on board.